Water chemistry

-Calculate CO₂ levels, target pH, and pH drop based on proven KH/pH relationships.
+Calculate CO2 level, target pH, and pH drop from KH and pH relationships.

 How do you calculate CO2 from KH and pH in an aquarium?